 Tell consumers who are considering enrolling in COBRA coverage that if they are eligible for COBRA, but not yet enrolled in COBRA, they may still qualify for financial assistance through the Marketplace, if they are otherwise eligible.
-If consumers are eligible for COBRA and are enrolled in COBRA, they are not eligible for financial assistance through the Marketplace until they exhaust their COBRA coverage.
+If consumers are enrolled in COBRA, they are not eligible for financial assistance through the Marketplace until they exhaust their COBRA coverage or they voluntarily drop their COBRA coverage during the Marketplace Open Enrollment period, at which time they may be determined eligible for financial assistance through the Marketplace.

 Note that even if consumers have access to a student health plan, they may be able to buy coverage through the Marketplace instead and may even qualify for financial assistance through the Marketplace.
 If these consumers would like to apply for Marketplace coverage, they should choose "No" on their Marketplace application when answering whether they currently have health coverage, even if they have a student plan now and plan to drop it to enroll in a Marketplace plan.
+View additional coverage option information for college students in the factsheet What do I need to know about the Marketplace?

-- If you work with consumers younger than 26, inform them they may have multiple options for health coverage, including coverage under a parent's plan, a student health plan for college students, private health coverage through the Marketplace, catastrophic health coverage, or Medicaid coverage.
-See HealthCare.gov's page on health coverage for young adults (also available in Spanish) for more information options for young adults. - If you work with consumers with physical, developmental, or intellectual disabilities, tell them that they may be eligible for coverage through Medicare or Medicaid.
+health coverage through the Marketplace, catastrophic health coverage, or Medicaid coverage.
+See HealthCare.gov's page on health coverage for young adults (also available in Spanish) for more information options for young adults.

+- If you work with consumers with physical, developmental, or intellectual disabilities, tell them that they may be eligible for coverage through Medicare or Medicaid.
 Find information about health coverage options for consumers with physical, developmental, or intellectual disabilities (also available in Spanish). - Agents and brokers working with consumers with physical, developmental, or intellectual disabilities should be aware of the accommodations that may be required to effectively communicate with these consumers to ensure they understand their health coverage options and are able to enroll in a plan that best fits their needs and budgets.
 See a fact sheet on helping consumers with physical, developmental, or intellectual disabilities.